pradeepthangamuthu/block-google-chronicle/README.md

   - CHRONICLE_URL: this block contains links back to the different views in Chronicle.
 Enter the base URL of your Chronicle tenant, for e.g. https://tenant.backstory.chronicle.security/
 3. Access the block from Browse - Applications & Tools - Google Chronicle Block or the LookML dashboards folder (/folders/lookml).
 You can customize these dashboards by copying them into one of your instances folders.

-**NOTE:** When development mode is enabled the latest changes might not be picked up.
-Kindly disable development mode and validate.  https://cloud.google.com/looker/docs/dev-mode-prod-mode#development_mode
+**NOTE:** When development mode is enabled the latest block updates might not reflect properly.
+Kindly disable development mode and validate.
+To know more about development mode - https://cloud.google.com/looker/docs/dev-mode-prod-mode#development_mode

 ## What if I find an error?
 Suggestions for improvements?